mastcu/SerialEM/ReadMe.txt

                          the screen meter
 STEMfocus.cpp         Has routines for analyzing power spectra and finding
-                         focus in STEM mode
-XCorr.cpp             Free standing functions for computations, prefixed with
-                         XCorr, Proc, or Stat generally.
+                         focus in STEM mode SEMUtilities.cp       A collection of utilities XCorr.cpp             Free standing functions for computations, prefixed with XCorr, Proc, or Stat generally.
 This is one module that gets optimized for a debug build This directory also has the FFTW and tiff-related libs.

-FILES in DirectElectron
-All of these files were added by Tomas Molina; they handle both Direct Electron cameras and some unique cameras at NCMIR

 FILES SHARED WITH IMOD in Shared
-Except for imodconfig.h, the master copy of each file is in IMOD and when it is modified there it can be simply copied into this directory and checked in. libcfshr.lib and libiimod.lib are static libs built with VS2008
+Except for imodconfig.h, the master copy of each file is in IMOD and when it is modified there it can be simply copied into this directory and checked in. libcfshr.lib, libiimod.lib and libimxml.lib are static libs built with VS2008

 autodoc.h
-b3dutil.h             Needed for some functions and macros cfsemshare.h          Header file with declarations for functions in libcfshr hvemtypes.h iimage.h imodconfig.h mrcslice.h            Needed for structure definitions mrcfiles.h            Needed for structure definitions
+b3dutil.h             Needed for some functions and macros cfsemshare.h          Header file with declarations for functions in libcfshr hvemtypes.h iimage.h ilist.h imodconfig.h mrcslice.h            Needed for structure definitions mrcfiles.h            Needed for structure definitions parse_params.h
+SEMCCDDefines.h       Definitions shared with SerialEMCCD SharedJeolDefines.h   Definitions shared with JeolScopePlugin CorrectDefects.cpp    Common defect correction code shared with SerialCCD too

+FOLDER CHOOSER in XFolderDialog
+XFileOpenListView.cpp
+XFolderDialog.cpp
+XHistoryCombo.cpp
+XWinVer.cpp

 HEADER FILES FOR STRUCTURES:
 ControlSet.h          Has ControlSet with properties of a camera exposure,